inaos/inac/doc/log.md

     INA_LOG_CTX_DEBUG(ctx, "buffer size %d", bufsiz);

-Destroy the context before
+Destroy the context before your exit

     ina_log_destroy(&ctx);

 ### Configuration

 The configuration consists of a global section and rule-based configuration.
-The global section is required, setting are all optional.
+The global section is required, settings are all optional.
-Currently "buffer_size" is the only supported setting.
+Currently, "buffer_size" is the only supported setting.

     global {
         -- Buffer used to write, when full the content will be flushed to the disk